Inertial#

 axis

-The axis to return the turn rate of:
+The axis to report turn rate on:

 • roll